-I discovered the wonders of rubbing alcohol as a cleaning agent myself, when I tried using an alcohol pad to remove the label from a glass jar.
-You know the sticky goo that is left over when you remove the paper label from a glass jar?
-I found that rubbing alcohol took it off with minimal elbow grease.
+I first discovered the wonders of rubbing alcohol as a cleaning agent when I tried to remove the label from a jar.
+You know the sticky goo that is left over when you take the paper label off a glass jar?
+I found that rubbing alcohol got rid of it with minimal elbow grease.

-DIY Granite Cleaner: The always charming blogger Made From Pinterest described her success making DIY granite cleaner out of rubbing alcohol, dishwashing soap, water, and essential oil.
-Since acidic cleaning agents can cause pock marks in granite, and ammonia-based cleaners can strip the seal off of them, rubbing alcohol solutions are an inexpensive, effective way to clean granite counter tops.
+DIY Granite Cleaner: Blogger No. 2 Pencil described her success making DIY granite cleaner out of rubbing alcohol, dishwashing soap, and water.
+Since acidic cleaning agents tend to cause pock marks in granite, and ammonia-based cleaners can strip the seal off of them, rubbing alcohol solutions are an inexpensive, effective way to clean granite counter tops.

-Remove Nail Polish from Wood Floors: I am not sure how frequently people spill nail polish on laminate floors or wood floors, or how often flooring contractors get called to repair wood that nail polish has spilled on.
-Apparently it happens enough that blogger Anna Mosely posted a tip on Hometalk.com about how to use rubbing alcohol to remove nail polish stains from wood or laminate floors.
+Remove Nail Polish from Wood Floors: I'm not sure how frequently people spill nail polish on laminate floors or wood floors, or how often they call flooring contractors to repair the aftereffects of polish accidents.
+Apparently it happens enough that blogger Anna M posted a tip on using rubbing alcohol to remove nail polish stains from wood or laminate floors.
 She claims (with pictures!) that it works better than acetone or oil-based substances.

 Clean Venetian Blinds With Rubbing Alcohol: Reader's Digest suggests cleaning Venetian blinds with rubbing alcohol.
-They say you can easily remove dirt and dust by wrapping a paint scraper in a cloth, securing the cloth with a rubber band, and dipping the cloth into rubbing alcohol.
+Easily remove dirt and dust by wrapping a paint scraper in a cloth, securing with a rubber band, and dipping the cloth into rubbing alcohol.

 Bust Grime and Sticky Goo With Rubbing Alcohol: Sometimes it is enough to rub an alcohol pad on sticker goo.
 For bigger jobs, soak the goo-covered object in a bowl of rubbing alcohol, then scrub with a scrub pad.
 The label goo should slide right off.